Sign Standards and Regulations

 The Town places importance on ensuring signage within our community achieves high-quality standards and is in line with the updated signage regulations found within our Land Use Bylaw.
 This includes realtors, condo boards and community groups.

 Unacceptable or prohibited signs can result in an unattractive and cluttered appearance.
 Together, everyone can create the vibrant and healthy community that we all envision.

 - January 2023 Sign Standards Information (link to Public Service Announcement)

 Do you need a development permit?

 Factors such as zoning and type of sign must be considered when obtaining a development permit for signage.
-To learn more, visit our Planning and Development Agreement Templates page.
+To learn more, visit our Land Use Bylaw page.

 To learn more about specific regulations for each district, review the Land Use Bylaw.
 The Town has four different land use districts that allow signs, and each district has slightly different regulations for signage.